trebeljahr/fractal-garden/fractal-descriptions/barnsley-fern.md

   };
 }

-// this is repeatedly called by P5.js -> roughly 60 times per second.
-function draw() {
+// this is repeatedly called by a setInterval. this is the iterated function! function draw() {
     for (let i = 0; i < 1000; i++) {
         const fernHeight = height;